Streaming Growth Slows: How SVOD Platforms Are Shifting Strategies in 2025

 FilmTake’s licensing data reveals that top-tier platforms can command higher rates when content is exclusive, high-engagement, and regionally relevant.
 The Netflix-TF1 deal checks all three boxes, particularly for French advertisers seeking premium placement during live sports and high-profile broadcasts.

-However, the competition for ad dollars is intensifying as social platforms and hyperscalers leverage AI-driven targeting capabilities.
+However, the competition for ad dollars is intensifying as social platforms leverage AI-driven targeting capabilities.
 This shift is pushing streamers to invest in advanced ad tech, unified audience data, and more personalized inventory.
 The winners will be those that can match the precision of social media while offering the brand safety and premium environment of long-form TV content.

 Accurate Rates.
 Global Insights.
 Confident Decisions.